 3. Attempting DIY Repairs

 Unless you’re a licensed plumber, you should hold off on attempting to repair your own plumbing issues.
-A seemingly easy to repair problem could end up being much more difficult and involved than you thought.
+A seemingly easy to repair problem could end up being much more difficult and involved than you first thought.
 The last thing you want to do is create a bigger problem that will end up costing you more money.
 If you’re at all unsure of what the problem is, be safe and contact a licensed plumber first.
-Not only will you save yourself the hassle, you will also save time and money in the long run.
+Not only will you save yourself the hassle, but you will also save time and money in the long run.

 4. Crowding Pipes

-This is something that might not have been entirely up to you, but is something you can correct if you see it.
+This is something that might not have been entirely up to you but is something you can correct if you see it.
 When installing a new bathroom, there should be ample space between the plumbing, fixtures, and walls.
 If your toilet and sink are crowded too closely together, this can result in a number of issues, including being uncomfortable and bumping into things in an odd layout.

 The same is true for the kitchen.
 Make sure there is enough space around the dishwasher and that it is far enough away from the sink so that both can function properly.
 If your kitchen or bathroom has any spacing issues, a plumber will be able to asses the situation and make the necessary changes.

-5. Too Many Appliances
+5. Too Many Appliances Running At Once

 Do you constantly have low water pressure in your home?
 This could be due to having too many appliances in your home that use water.
-For example, if you have a dishwasher, washing machine, and several 3 piece bathrooms throughout your home, it’s very likely that you could experience low water pressure.
+For example, if you have a dishwasher, washing machine, and multiple 3 piece bathrooms throughout your home, it’s very likely that you could experience low water pressure.

 One way to fix this issue is to be conscious of when you run each appliance.
 If you’re the kind of person who likes to multitask, doing your dishes, laundry and showering all at the same time could be negatively impacting all three tasks.
 Instead, set aside designated times to perform each task when you know the others aren’t happening.
 If this doesn’t help with your water pressure, consider hiring a plumber to take a closer look.